firodj/awesome/README.md

 8. [openglide2](https://github.com/RazorbladeByte/openglide2).
 9. [cnc-ddraw](https://github.com/CnCNet/cnc-ddraw).
 GDI, OpenGL and Direct3D 9 re-implementation of the DirectDraw API
    for classic games for better compatibility with Windows XP, Vista, 7, 8, 10, 11 and Wine.
+10. [DDrawCompat](https://github.com/narzoul/DDrawCompat).
+DirectDraw compatibility and performance enhancements for Windows Vista, 7, 8 and 10.

 # Hacking